 Completing all labs, and writing up the results and their interpretation in a lab log book on the spot is required.
 You must prepare for the lab before the lab starts.
 The compulsory preparation for the lab includes the writing of an introduction to your lab logbook BEFORE THE LAB that outlines the problem you will address in the lab and the methods and approaches that are used to answer the question.
 ONLY HANDWRITTEN, BOUND LAB LOG BOOKS ARE ACCEPTABLE!
-The student's preparation and their work at lab will be graded by the lab teachers giving 0-3 bonus points.
+The student's preparation and their work at lab will be graded by the teachers giving 0-3 bonus points.
 If a student's preparation is considered unacceptable by the tutor (e.g. the handwritten introduction is missing in the lab logbook, etc.), he/she gets 0 point.
 The average value of the lab bonus points is added to the exam points at the end of the semester.

-Maximum one practice can be missed, and it must be made up for in the last week.
-Only medical or official excuses are accepted, after showing the appropriate documents.
-After completing the lab, the lab tutor should sign on the cover of the log book, certifying your presence at the lab and sign separately for the acceptance of your work.
+After completing the lab, the lab tutor should sign on the cover of the log book certifying your presence and sign separately for the acceptance of your work.
 You are eligible for this second signature only if you know what and why you did during the lab and what the result was.
 You should obtain these two signatures and the grade at the end of the lab and no later.
-Those who do not have all their labs accepted (after the single (!) make-up lab), are obliged to take a written lab exam covering not only the lab practice itself, but also the theoretical background of the practices in the time of the second self-control test.
-This also involves that they do not have a possibility to take the second self-control test and collect bonus points or to get an offered grade.
-If a student fails on this written examination, it means that he or she does not get a signature and cannot take the Cell Biology Final Exam.
+Lack of the second signature means, that the lab is not accepted and it has to be repeated.
+Maximum one practice can be missed with medical or official excuses (or repeated because lack of second signature), and it must be made up for in the spare practical.